-The control body is responsible for the monitoring of the internal control system of the bank as well as risk control and management.
-In particular, the control body is responsible for monitoring the procedures in place to determine the capital adequacy of the bank, with regard to its internal organization and operational size.
-This body is also responsible for verifying the adequacy of, and compliance with, the internal capital adequacy assessment process (ICAAP) as required by the Bank of Italy, also taking into account the risks (e.g., reputational and strategic risks) that are not covered by the prudential rules implementing Basel's Pillar I.
+the bank, having regard to its internal organization and operational size.
+This body is also responsible for verifying the adequacy of and compliance with the internal capital adequacy assessment process (ICAAP) as required by the Bank of Italy, taking into account also the risks (e.g., reputational and strategic risks) that are not covered by the prudential rules implementing Basel's Pillar I.

-The control bodies of groups' parent companies (capogruppo) must verify, inter alia, the correct exercise of the strategic and management supervision performed by the parent company over its subsidiaries.
+The control bodies of groups parent companies (capogruppo) must verify, inter alia, the correct exercise of the strategic and management supervision performed by the parent company over its subsidiaries.

-Banks adopting the one tier or two tier model are required to adopt in their by-laws rules and organizational measures to prevent the controls from being flawed as a result of the co-existence of control and management responsibility in the same corporate body.
-To achieve this purpose, if a bank has adopted the two tier system, and (i) the strategic supervision function has been entrusted to the supervisory body, or (ii) the supervisory body has more than six members, an ad hoc committee must be established within the supervisory board (an internal audit committee), to act as a reference body for the internal control function and staff.
+Banks adopting the one-tier or two-tier model are required to adopt in their by-laws, rules and organizational measures to prevent the controls from being flawed as a result of the co-existence of control and management responsibility in the same corporate body.
+To achieve this purpose, if a bank has adopted the two-tier system and (i) the strategic supervision function has been entrusted to the supervisory body, or (ii) the supervisory body has more than six members, an ad hoc committee must be established within the supervisory board (an internal audit committee), to act as a reference body for the internal control function and staff.
 The purpose of this committee is to reconcile the control and strategic supervision functions entrusted to the supervisory board so as to ensure the bank's sound and prudent management.